UMD-CSEC/bookstore-public/solution/README.md

 Somehow we need to find a promo code that gives us a better discount.
 There are a few ways to go from here, but the intended path was to use a query to filter for good promo codes.

 If we look at the `coupons` table in our copy of the database, we see a column called `discount`, which stores the percent to take off of the purchase.
 So, we'll just add an extra clause that looks for coupons that could give us the books for free.
-One input that accomplishes this is `' OR discount >= 100; --`, which selects all coupons that have a blank name (of which there are none) or a discount of at least 100%.
+One input that accomplishes this is `' OR discount >= 100; --`, which selects all coupons that have a blank name (of which there are none) or that have a discount of at least 100%.
 Entering this into the promo code field gives us the code for free books.

 ![Applied promo code, giving us 100% off](part2-solved.png)